AntonisGkortzis/UnitTestingDemoProject/README.md

 ```

 ## Contributing
 You are more than welcome to contribute in this project.
-Just have in mind that the repository aims at providing an overview of unit testing functionality and Continuous Integration plugins related to testing.
+Just have in mind that the repository aims at providing an overview of unit testing functionality and Continuous Integration plug-ins related to testing.
 - If you have any suggestions please open an issue.
-- If you want to activelly contribute, please fork this repository and create a pull request after completing your addition/modification.
+- If you want to actively contribute, please fork this repository and create a pull request after completing your addition/modification.

 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)